6th Victim Dies in Wisconsin Christmas Parade Tragedy; Homicide Charges Filed

 Both officers cited in the complaint say that it appeared the driver was deliberately trying to hit pedestrians and made no effort to avoid any of the collisions that occurred.

-Waukesha Police Chief Dan Thompson during a press conference on Monday said officers were not pursuing the suspect when he entered the parade route, however, an officer did fire a shot to try to stop him but ceased firing because of the danger to others.
+Waukesha Police Chief Dan Thompson during a press conference last week said officers were not pursuing the suspect when he entered the parade route, however, an officer did fire at least three shots to try to stop him but ceased firing because of the danger to others.

-Thompson said there is no evidence the crash on Sunday was a terrorist attack.
+Thompson said there is no evidence the crash was a terrorist attack.

 Law enforcement sources earlier told NBC News Brooks was involved in a domestic stabbing incident before the crash, with the complaint confirming that he had been involved in an altercation.

-It was not clear who the victim was and the exact circumstances surrounding the incident were not yet clear, and no charges have been filed outside of the five counts of intentional homicide.
+It was not clear who the victim was and the exact circumstances surrounding the incident were not yet clear, and no charges have been filed outside of the six counts of intentional homicide.